fnagel/t3extblog/Documentation/Configuration/Index.rst

 RSS-Settings: have a look at /Configuration/TypoScript/RSS/setup.txt You can override the values by using an extension template on the page where your have insert the Rss-modul.

+RealURL
+^^^^

+When using RealURL include the static template "T3Extblog: additional RealURL config (t3extblog)".

+Now let the work do by the auto-configuration-function of RealURL.
+Take the output (configure RealURL to php-output (slow), so you can read it) and maybe put it to your own RealURL configuration and adapt it to your needs.